Device-independent Shannon entropy certification: Abstract

 \section{Abstract}

 Quantum technologies promise information processing and communication technology advancements, including random number generation (RNG).
 Using Bell inequalities, a user of a quantum RNG hardware can certify that the values provided by an untrusted device are truly random.
 This problem has been extensively studied for von Neumann and min-entropy as a measure of randomness.
 However, in this paper, we analyze the feasibility of such verification for Shannon entropy.
 We investigate how the usability of various Bell inequalities differs depending on the presence of noise.
-Moreover, we present the benefit of certification for Shannon compared to min-entropy.
+Moreover, we present the benefit of certification for Shannon compared to min-entropy, as well as the tight analytical lower bound for Shannon entropy in randomness certification.

 \keywords{quantum random number generation, Shannon entropy, semi-definite programming}